Rootless-Ghost/Rootless-Ghost/README.md

 ## About Me

-**Former Navy Hospital Corpsman** transitioning to cybersecurity with real-world combat experience.
+**Former Navy Hospital Corpsman** to cybersecurity with real-world combat experience.
 I bring military discipline, high-pressure decision-making skills, and a systematic approach to threat detection and incident response.

 Purple Team & SOC Focus — building both offensive and defensive capabilities
 Operating a 22+ VM home lab for attack simulation and detection engineering